-These two courses introduce you to the field of Environmental Studies: ENVS 631: Theory and Practice (fall term, 4 credits), and ENVS 607: Approaches to Interdisciplinary Environmental Science (variable terms, 4 credits).
+Two courses will introduce you to the field of Environmental Studies: ENVS 631: Theory and Practice (fall term, 4 credits), and ENVS 607: Interdisciplinary Research Methods (variable terms, 4 credits).
 ENVS 631 should be taken in your first year in the ESSP program, and ENVS 607 should be taken in your first or second year, whenever it is first offered.
 Courses taken to fulfill an ESSP requirement will be generally taken for a grade, unless only the P/NP option is offered.
 This applies to the core courses and the requirement areas listed below.
-Exceptions may be made with approval of your advisor and the ENVS DGS.
+Exceptions may be made with approval of your advisor and the ENVS Graduate Studies Director.